 Yet for some reason, Weezer always, and I mean always, incited irrationally heated conversation – no, full-on arguments – among both fans and critics alike, of when the band was actually really good, and when they stopped being any good at all.
 Just last month, a Saturday Night Live sketch featuring Leslie Jones and guest-host Matt Damon lampooned this constant clash – only to my experience I don’t think it was actually that exaggerated.

 But even to this “Ride or Die” fan, there was admittedly a downside to the band’s creative graph, and it was after that “Red Album,” whose songs ‘Troublemaker,’ ‘Dreamin’,’ and, of course, ‘Pork And Beans,’ were still vintage Weezer (I guess in retrospect maybe the sentimental ballad ‘Heart Songs’ was an indicative turning point, but goddamn it, I liked that song).
-Following that, Weezer put out a succession of 6 albums over 8 years – the ones Matt Damon still esteemed – which to me sadly fell somewhere between bland to feeble to downright pathetic.
-Unlike some fans, it didn’t ruin the band for me, didn’t tarnish their existing awesome catalogue, I just figured they were badly chasing some popular trends, or maybe that they’d turned some middle-aged corner, and in any event, unlike Matt Damon, I just kind of lost interest in them.
+Following that, Weezer put out a succession of 6 albums over 8 years – the ones Matt Damon still esteemed – which to me sadly progressed somewhere from bland to feeble to downright pathetic.
+Unlike certain fans, it didn’t ruin the band for me, didn’t tarnish their existing, awesome catalogue.
+I just figured they were awkwardly chasing some popular trends, or maybe that they’d turned some middle-aged corner.
+And in any event, unlike Matt Damon, I just kind of lost interest in them.

 Weezer had recently enjoyed some renewed attention at the end of 2018 with their viral cover of the highly recognizable 1982 Toto tune ‘Africa’ (the song that initially precipitates the disagreement in the SNL skit).
-It was, at least as it seemed, a one-off thing, and the popularity of their straight-ahead interpretation would have to have been described as in large part ironic in nature.
-Then came yesterday, when a 2-word Tweet arrived from my most highly respected of rock critics, Steven Hyden, stating simply: “Kill me,” and revealing Weezer, dressed in Miami Vice-era get-ups covering the late-‘90’s TLC R&B song ‘No Scrubs.’
+It was, at least as it seemed, a one-off thing, and the popularity of their straight-ahead interpretation would undoubtedly have been described as in large part ironic in nature.
+Then came yesterday, when a 2-word tweet arrived from my most highly respected of rock critics, Steven Hyden, stating simply: “Kill me,” and revealing Weezer, dressed in Miami Vice-era get-ups, covering the late-‘90’s TLC R&B song ‘No Scrubs.’
 Even more alarming, it turned out that the appalling ‘No Scrubs’ was merely part of an entire unannounced album of tacky covers, titled the “Teal Album.”
-I reviewed the track list (‘Billie Jean,’ ‘Sweet Dreams (Are Made Of This),’ ‘Take On Me’ and worse), I listened to all the simply horrific versions (Black Sabbath’s ‘Paranoid’ might just be the most offensive), and I was nothing short of flabbergasted.
-These sounded like awkward karaoke, like those old awful K-Tel compilations of hits, the sham “as-performed-by” reproductions that were the ruse of late-night infomercials.
+I reviewed the track list (‘Billie Jean,’ ‘Sweet Dreams (Are Made Of This),’ ‘Take On Me’ and worse); I listened to all the simply horrific versions (Black Sabbath’s ‘Paranoid’ might just be the most offensive); and I was nothing short of flabbergasted.
+These sounded like awkward karaoke, like those old, awful K-Tel compilations of hits, the sham “as-performed-by” reproductions that were the ruse of late-night infomercials.
 Could this whole exercise simply be a tongue-in-cheek lark?
 Attempted kitsch?
 Mustn’t this be intentionally terrible?
 Please!?
-Was it genuinely possible that a formerly great rock band, makers of what Leslie Jones correctly called “two perfect albums” long ago, could actually produce something so odious, so revolting, so utterly devoid of artistic credibility, something just so fucking bad??
+Was it genuinely possible that a formerly great rock band, makers of what Leslie Jones correctly called “two perfect albums” long ago, could actually produce something so odious, so revolting, so utterly devoid of artistic credibility?
+Something just so fucking bad??

 I guess at this point, the answer is unclear.
-I did find some sort of back-story, about a guy whose Twitter account, @weezerafrica, had as its sole mission since its creation in 2017 to get Weezer to cover ‘Africa,’ which, incredibly, as we now know, they ultimately did!
+I did find some sort of back-story: a guy whose Twitter account @weezerafrica had as its sole mission since its creation in 2017 was to get Weezer to cover ‘Africa,’ which, incredibly, as we now know, they ultimately did!
 Could this have led directly to Weezer’s perhaps cheeky attempt at this entire foolhardy “Teal” covers album?
-Is this all some sort of musical meme, a severely shrewd marketing scheme? (in the immediate aftermath, the internet has exploded with Weezer intrigue, and Rozonda “Chilli” Thomas of TLC has already expressed interest in collaborating with them: “I hope we can perform ‘No Scrubs’ together,” she told Rolling Stone).
-Can I please just position “Teal” as anything other than straightforward and sincere?
+Is this all some sort of musical meme, a severely shrewd marketing scheme? (in the immediate aftermath, the internet has exploded with Weezer intrigue, and Rozonda “Chilli” Thomas of TLC has already expressed interest in collaborating with them: “I hope we can perform ‘No Scrubs’ together,” she recently told Rolling Stone).
+Can a fan please just position “Teal” as anything other than straightforward and sincere?

 I think I’ll have to.
 In March Weezer will release another record, their 13th, the highly anticipated “Black Album.”
 Try as I might to dismiss it, and to deservedly now reject the band entirely, I, for one, still find myself perversely looking forward to it.
-I can’t help it, I’m still with Weezer.
-So on that hopeful note, here’s Weezer with ‘Beverly Hills,’ a guileless, three-chord churner of a song – whose video oddly features the late Hugh Hefner and the Playboy mansion – from what I (and certainly Matt Damon) still consider to be the good Weezer period.
+I can’t help it: I’m still with Weezer.
+So on that blindly hopeful note, here’s Weezer with ‘Beverly Hills,’ a guileless, three-chord churner of a tune – whose video oddly features Hugh Hefner and the Playboy mansion – from what I (and certainly Matt Damon) still consider to be the good Weezer period.
 As the aforementioned late-career cheese-meisters Chicago once sang, they’re a ‘Hard Habit To Break.’

 ¹In 2002 Rolling Stone readers voted Pinkerton the 16th greatest album of all time